 Disciplinary records are maintained by the College designated Student Conduct Officer.
 They contain information relating to student violations of College policy, are kept separate from academic records and are available only to authorized persons.
 Disciplinary records are not permanent and are purged five (5) years after termination of enrollment.

 ACCESSIBILITY TO RECORDS

-Students are free to examine copies of their own records by making a written request to the College custodian of the record.
-If requested, the custodian may provide a copy of the record to the student within 45 days.
-A minimum charge of $.10 per page will be made for copies of records.
+Students are free to examine copies of their own records by making a written request to the College custodian of the record. .
 The academic transcript is the only record maintained permanently.
 All other files are purged periodically, usually within five (5) years of separation from the College.
 Questions about policies governing specific records should be directed to the custodian responsible for those records.

 Location of Student Records